 Living in Namibia as an expat

 Expats who relocate to Namibia may be surprised by the historical and cultural influences evident in its architecture, work environments and lifestyles.
 Namibia, a former German colony, was annexed by South Africa after World War I and remained a South African province until the country's independence in 1990.
-As a result, the capital city, Windhoek, is home to European-style buildings, while the food culture appreciates beer and a good South-African-style ‘braai’ or barbecue.
+As a result, the capital city, Windhoek, is home to European-style buildings, while the country's food culture appreciates beer and a good South-African-style ‘braai’ or barbecue.

 Most expats moving to Namibia settle in Windhoek – the social, political, cultural and economic centre of the country – where most jobs are likely to be found.